Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 - Identify key business stakeholders or representatives to ensure visibility into any potential impact and to provide guidance
 - Have a remediation team in place of administrators, infrastructure engineers, and personnel with the necessary expertise to address and resolve issues
 - Leverage notification channels such as SMS, Email, and collaboration platforms such as teams to ensure alerts are delivered effectively
+- Alerting is integrated with an IT Service Management (ITSM) system like ServiceNow.

 #### Assessment Questions